 If you’re looking for another way to thicken your homemade soup, consider trying cornstarch.
-It’s a gluten-free option that allows you to thicken your soup effectively and not alter the taste.
+It’s a gluten-free option that lets you thicken your soup effectively and not alter the taste.

 Cornstarch versus flour

 Flour and cornstarch have very similar calorie counts.
-Using flour vs. cornstarch is unlikely to affect the number of calories/carbs in your soup.
+Using flour versus cornstarch is unlikely to affect the number of calories/carbs in your soup.
 So if you’re looking to change your soup’s calorie count, the thickener isn’t the ingredient to focus on.